History of the gardens

-Nantes, between botanical tradition and wild nature The heir to a long botanical tradition, Nantes is famous for the quality and richness of its ten parks.
-This tradition is a way of life, which marries the history of Nantes and its geography.
-The parks and gardens in Nantes have developed over the centuries with their own identity and their own particular landscapes.
-Between 1687 and 88, the reign of Louis XIV marked the start of the horticultural adventure in Nantes with the creation of the Jardin des Apothicaires, or Apothecaries’ Garden.
-This adventure really took off in the XVIIIth century.
-In 1726, in order to enhance the country's botanical collections, Louis XV ordered ships' captains to bring back plants and seeds from their long distance voyages.
-The mild climate and the influence of the ocean enabled plants from around the world to flourish.
+Between 1687 and 1688, the reign of Louis XIV marked the start of horticultural enterprise in Nantes, with the creation of the Jardin des Apothicaires, or the Apothecaries’ Garden.
+It really took off in the 18th century.
+In 1726, in order to enhance France’s botanical collections, Louis XV ordered ships' captains to bring back plants and seeds from their long distance voyages.
+The mild climate and Nantes’ position as a port meant that plants from around the world flourished here.